pojome/pojo-digital-donations/CONTRIBUTING.md

-#Contribute To Easy Digital Downloads
+#Contribute To Pojo Digital Donations

-Community made patches, localisations, bug reports and contributions are always welcome and are crucial to ensure Easy Digital Downloads remains the #1 eCommerce platform for digital goods on WordPress.
+Community made patches, localisations, bug reports and contributions are always welcome and are crucial to ensure Pojo Digital Donations remains the #1 eCommerce platform for digital goods on WordPress.

 When contributing please ensure you follow the guidelines below so that we can keep on top of things.